Table of Contents

-4. Type: E: and hit Enter again.
+4. Type: G: and hit Enter again.
 (Replace E with the drive letter of the device where you lost files or data)

-5. Type: E:\>attrib -h -r -s /s /d *.* and hit Enter.
-(Replace E with the drive letter of the device where you lost files or data)
+5. Type: attrib -h -r -s G:\*.* /s /d and hit Enter.
+(Replace G with the drive letter of the device where you lost files or data)

-Manual input of the command line is suitable for computer professionals since wrong commands can cause more severe problems.
-Therefore, for security and usability, we strongly recommend you try an automatic command line alternative.
-EaseUS Tools M is a practical tool that enables you to check and fix files system error, enable/disable write protection and system update with one-click instead of typing intricate command lines.
+Manual execution of the command line is suitable for computer professionals, since incorrect commands can do more harm than good.
+Therefore, for security and usability, we strongly recommend you try an automatic command line alternative - EaseUS CleanGenius.
+It is a practical tool that enables you to check and fix file system errors, enable/disable write protection and update your system with one-click instead of typing intricate command lines.

 Follow the simple steps below to show hidden files with this 1-click-fix software.

-Step 3.
-After the operation completes, click the View button to check the hidden files.
+Step 4.
+After the operation completes, click the here link to check the hidden files.

 How to Recover Lost/Deleted Files with a CMD Alternative

 EaseUS Data Recovery Wizard is the best CMD alternative to recover lost files due to accidental deletion, formatting, virus attack, file system crash, OS corruption, lost partition, or other complex circumstances.
-With this ultimate data recovery tool, you can recover deleted files from SD card, external hard drive, USB flash drive, pen drive, HDD, SSD, etc.
+With this ultimate data recovery tool, you can recover deleted files from SD card, external hard drives, USB flash drives, pen drives, HDD, SSD, etc.